Saving for retirement Planning for retirement

 • Mid 50s is when you should start thinking about what is the right time for you to retire.
 What are the benefits of retiring early, retiring when you reach retirement age or deferring retirement?
 You should also think about if you want to ease into retirement or if you want to just stop working from one day to the next.
 Please note: Flexible retirement and semi-retirement are only possible with pension funds; they are not an option with OASI.

-• Your 60s is when you need to decide how you want to draw your retirement savings: as a pension, as a lump sum, or a mixture of both?
+• Your 60s is when you need to decide how you want to draw your retirement savings: as a pension, as a lump sum or a mixture of both?
 What option you decide on will depend on your individual circumstances.
 This blog post includes a guide for you.
-Please note: Depending on the pension fund, lump-sum withdrawals have a registration deadline of up to three years.
+Please note that depending on the pension fund, lump-sum withdrawals have a registration deadline of up to three years.

 How much will I receive when I retire?